 Other presentations during the exhibit for adults and children of all ages include:

 - Reporting the Weather by WATE-TV meteorologist, Matt Hinkin, at 2 p.m. on Saturday, February 20.

-- The Natural History of Southern Appalachia by Dr. Paul Threadgill, Biology Professor at Maryville College, on Monday, February 29, at 7 p.m., as part of the Southern Appalachia Studies Series.
+- The Natural History of Southern Appalachia by Dr. Paul Threadgill, Biology Professor at Maryville College, on Monday, February 29, at 7 p.m., as part of the Southern Appalachian Studies Series.

 - Homestead Education by Jeff Ross, Garden Manager at Blackberry Farms, on Saturday, March 19, at 2 p.m.

-- Earliest Human Settlement of Southern Appalachia will be presented on Monday, March 28, at 7 p.m. as part of the Southern Appalachia Studies Series.
+- Earliest Human Settlement of Southern Appalachia will be presented on Monday, March 28, at 7 p.m. as part of the Southern Appalachian Studies Series.

 - A concluding hands-on environmental event will occur, with more details to be announced in the near future.

 “We are proud that Blount County Public Library was selected to be one of nine places nationwide to host the Discover Earth exhibit,” said K.C.
 Williams, Library Director.
 “We think people of all ages and backgrounds will find that the exhibition explores earth science in a way that is engaging, inspirational, and timely.”